 The disadvantage of this system is that, as the distance of the receiver goes on increasing from the transmitter, electricity transmission becomes lesser.

 Far-field power transmission is known as power beaming.
-In this technique, the transfer of electrical power takes place is in the form of electromagnetic radiation.
+In this technique, the transfer of electrical power takes place in the form of electromagnetic radiation.

 Wireless drone aircraft & solar satellites are a few examples of far-field wireless power transmission.

-New Zealand-based start-up EMROD has developed an alternative to the copper line technology for electricity transmission.
+New Zealand-based start-up EMROD has developed an alternative to copper line technology for electricity transmission.
 They have developed the first long-range, high-power wireless power transfer technology.